openhab/openhab-docs/tutorials/getting_started/model.md

 Then do the same as above, configure the Equipment item and the Points, then click Add.

-Go back to the Model by choosing Model in the sidebar and verify that the Equipment added to the model from the thing page is effectively there as well as its Points.
+Go back to the Model by choosing Model in the sidebar and verify that the Equipment added to the model from the thing page is effectively there as well as, its Points.

 ![](images/create_equipment_things_added.png)